 What is the hardness rating of the woods you use?

-On the Janka hardness scale maple rates 1450, the mahogany I use is 1220, black walnut is next at 1010 and black cherry is 850.
+On the Janka hardness scale maple rates 1450, black walnut is next at 1010 and black cherry is 850.
 But, the key here is the end grain construction which makes each very durable.

 How thick are your boards?